 The aetiology of diabetes in India is multifactorial and includes genetic factors coupled with environmental influences such as obesity associated with rising living standards, steady urban migration, and lifestyle changes.
 Yet despite the incidence of diabetes within India, there are no nationwide and few multi-centric studies conducted on the prevalence of diabetes and its complications.
 The studies that have been undertaken are also prone to potential error as the heterogeneity of the Indian population with respect to culture, ethnicity, socio- economic conditions, mean that the extrapolation of regional results may give inaccurate estimates for the whole country.

 There are, however, patterns of diabetes incidence that are related to the geographical distribution of diabetes in India.
-Rough estimates show that the prevalence of diabetes in rural populations is one-quarter that of urban population for India and other Indian sub-continent countries such as Bangladesh, Nepal, Bhutan, and Sri Lanka., Preliminary results from a large community study conducted by the Indian Council of Medical research (ICMR) revealed that a lower proportion of the population is affected in states of Northern India (Chandigarh 0.12 million, Jharkhand 0.96 million) as compared to Maharashtra (9.2 million) and Tamil Nadu (4.8 million).
-The National Urban Survey conducted across the metropolitan cities of India reported similar trend: 11.7 per cent in Kolkata (Eastern India), 6.1 per cent in Kashmir Valley (Northern India), 11.6 per cent in New Delhi (Northern India), and 9.3 per cent in West India (Mumbai) compared with (13.5 per cent in Chennai (South India), 16.6 per cent in Hyderabad (south India), and 12.4 per cent Bangalore (South India).
-A suggested explanation for this difference is that the north Indians are migrant Asian populations and south Indians are the host populations, however this possible cause-and-effect has not been corroborated through further research.
-Similar ethnographic disparities have been observed in indigenous and non-indigenous populations in countries colonised by the Great Britain: indigenous people from New Zealand and Australia have been shown to suffer from diabetes and cardio-metabolic disorders more than the non-indigenous people., Further studies are required in India to highlight cultural and ethnic trends and provide a more complete understanding of the differences in diabetes aetiology between Indian and other ethnic groups within India.
+Rough estimates show that the prevalence of diabetes in rural populations is one-quarter that of urban population for India and other Indian sub-continent countries such as Bangladesh, Nepal, Bhutan, and Sri Lanka.3,5 Preliminary results from a large community study conducted by the Indian Council of Medical research (ICMR) revealed that a lower proportion of the population is affected in states of Northern India (Chandigarh 0.12 million, Jharkhand 0.96 million) as compared to Maharashtra (9.2 million) and Tamil Nadu (4.8 million).5 The National Urban Survey conducted across the metropolitan cities of India reported similar trend: 11.7 per cent in Kolkata (Eastern India), 6.1 per cent in Kashmir Valley (Northern India),6 11.6 per cent in New Delhi (Northern India), and 9.3 per cent in West India (Mumbai) compared with (13.5 per cent in Chennai (South India), 16.6 per cent in Hyderabad (south India), and 12.4 per cent Bangalore (South India).7 A suggested explanation for this difference is that the north Indians are migrant Asian populations and south Indians are the host populations,8 however this possible cause-and-effect has not been corroborated through further research.
+Similar ethnographic disparities have been observed in indigenous and non-indigenous populations in countries colonised by the Great Britain: indigenous people from New Zealand and Australia have been shown to suffer from diabetes and cardio-metabolic disorders more than the non-indigenous people.9,10 Further studies are required in India to highlight cultural and ethnic trends and provide a more complete understanding of the differences in diabetes aetiology between Indian and other ethnic groups within India.

 Although the Indian urban population has access to reliable screening methods and anti-diabetic-medications, such health benefits are not often available to the rural patients.
 There is a disproportionate allocation of health resources between urban and rural areas, and in addition poverty in rural areas may be multi-faceted.
-Food insecurity, illiteracy, poor sanitation, and dominance of communicable diseases may all contribute, which suggests that both policy makers and local governments may be undermining and under-prioritising the looming threat of diabetes.
-Such inadequacies contribute to an infrastructure that may result in poor diabetes screening and preventive services, non-adherence to diabetic management guidelines, lack of available counselling, and long distance travel to health services.
-Aged care facilities in rural areas report disparity in the diabetes management compared with their urban counterparts, with these populations more likely to suffer from diabetic complications compared to their urban counterparts.
+Food insecurity, illiteracy, poor sanitation, and dominance of communicable diseases may all contribute, which suggests that both policy makers and local governments may be undermining and under-prioritising the looming threat of diabetes.5 Such inadequacies contribute to an infrastructure that may result in poor diabetes screening and preventive services, non-adherence to diabetic management guidelines, lack of available counselling, and long distance travel to health services.
+Aged care facilities in rural areas report disparity in the diabetes management compared with their urban counterparts,11 with these populations more likely to suffer from diabetic complications compared to their urban counterparts.
 More needs to be done to address the rural-urban inequality in diabetes intervention.

 There are a number of challenges that plague diabetes care in India.
-While HbA1c is the gold standard test around the world for insulin initiation and intensification, it is not easily available to a large section of Indian population.
-Furthermore, there is a lack of “clinical inertia” for the commencement of insulin therapy in both the clinical and patient communities.
+While HbA1c is the gold standard test around the world for insulin initiation and intensification, it is not easily available to a large section of Indian population.24 Furthermore, there is a lack of “clinical inertia” for the commencement of insulin therapy in both the clinical and patient communities.
 The most common apprehensions are related to the complexities of the insulin regimen and concerns about weight gain, hypoglycaemic events, and fear of insulin prick.
-An inadequacy in Indian guidelines is also responsible for wide variation in treatment preferences across the country; the creation of simple and practical insulin guidelines that can be incorporated into routine clinical practice by primary health care physicians are desperately required to facilitate treatment and the initiation of insulin therapy throughout the country.
+An inadequacy in Indian guidelines is also responsible for wide variation in treatment preferences across the country;25 the creation of simple and practical insulin guidelines that can be incorporated into routine clinical practice by primary health care physicians are desperately required to facilitate treatment and the initiation of insulin therapy throughout the country.

-To reduce the disease burden that diabetes creates in India, appropriate government interventions and combined efforts from all the stakeholders of the society are required.
-Clinicians may be targeted to facilitate the implementation of screening and early detection programmes, diabetes prevention, self-management counselling, and therapeutic management of diabetes in accordance with the appropriate local guidelines form the backbone of controlling the predicted diabetes epidemic.
-Early screening and detection of pre-diabetes (especially in pregnant women, children and adults with BMI ≥25) may yield positive health outcomes in society.
-Continuing education programmes for general practitioners may provide the “clinical inertia” required to initiate programme adherence, and may be a major step in achieving target glycaemic levels and the prevention of disease complications.
+To reduce the disease burden that diabetes creates in India, appropriate government interventions and combined efforts from all the stakeholders of the society are required.2 Clinicians may be targeted to facilitate the implementation of screening and early detection programmes, diabetes prevention, self-management counselling, and therapeutic management of diabetes in accordance with the appropriate local guidelines form the backbone of controlling the predicted diabetes epidemic.
+Early screening and detection of pre-diabetes (especially in pregnant women,26 children and adults with BMI ≥25) may yield positive health outcomes in society.27 Continuing education programmes for general practitioners may provide the “clinical inertia” required to initiate programme adherence, and may be a major step in achieving target glycaemic levels and the prevention of disease complications.
 Aggressive clinical measures in terms of early insulin initiation combined with optimal doses of oral hypoglycaemic agents and appropriate lifestyle modification could also have long-term positive effects in disease management.

-Government policies may help in creating guidelines on diabetes management, funding community programmes for public awareness about the diabetes risk reduction, availability of medicines and diagnostic services to all sections of community.
-Efforts by various governments and agencies around the world to intervene in diabetes management have resulted in positive health outcomes for their communities.
-In the United States there are number of public and private funded programmes to prevent and manage diabetes that have been successful., Similarly, the Australian government runs programmes such as the “National Health Priority Areas initiative” that is dedicated to provide focussed and continuum of care and attention on chronic disease like diabetes., The United Kingdom government places special emphasis on diabetes care in patients, with the National Health Service conducting various patient education programs and trials to improve quality of life of patients such as the “Dose Adjustment for Normal Eating” (DAFNE) study and “Diabetes Education & Self-Management for Ongoing & Newly Diagnosed” (DESMOND) study to provide patient education.
-Similarly, a government initiative in the United Arab Emirates has set up an expert panel to form guidelines for diabetes management and public awareness programmes.
-This has resulted in positive health effects which may arrest rising trend in diabetes cases in that country.
-In India, similar efforts and services are required at ‘grass roots’ level to contain the new-age diabetes pandemic.
+Government policies may help in creating guidelines on diabetes management, funding community programmes for public awareness about the diabetes risk reduction, availability of medicines and diagnostic services to all sections of community.28 Efforts by various governments and agencies around the world to intervene in diabetes management have resulted in positive health outcomes for their communities.
+In the United States there are number of public and private funded programmes to prevent and manage diabetes that have been successful.29,30 Similarly, the Australian government runs programmes such as the “National Health Priority Areas initiative” that is dedicated to provide focussed and continuum of care and attention on chronic disease like diabetes.31,32 The United Kingdom government places special emphasis on diabetes care in patients, with the National Health Service conducting various patient education programs and trials to improve quality of life of patients such as the “Dose Adjustment for Normal Eating” (DAFNE) study and “Diabetes Education & Self-Management for Ongoing & Newly Diagnosed” (DESMOND) study to provide patient education.33 Similarly, a government initiative in the United Arab Emirates has set up an expert panel to form guidelines for diabetes management and public awareness programmes.34 This has resulted in positive health effects which may arrest rising trend in diabetes cases in that country.34 In India, similar efforts and services are required at ‘grass roots’ level to contain the new-age diabetes pandemic.

 Conclusions